selwynpolit/d9book/book/twig.md

 ```

 ### Xdebug in twig
-When you need to see the values of variables in your twig templates, simply enable Xdebug and add the following line to your twig template:
+When you need to see the values of variables in your twig templates, with the devel module enabled, enable DDEV\'s Xdebug (`ddev xdebug on`) and add the following line to your twig template:

 ```twig
 {{ devel_breakpoint() }}